 - What is the TCA peel recovery?
 The expected downtime following a TCA peel is about a week during which most people will avoid appearing in public due to the skin hardening/crusting, cracking and peeling.
 During this time one must keep the skin moist using antibacterial ointments and prevent exposure to the sun.
 Makeup can be applied once the skin has finished peeling.
 One can resume their regular skin care regime within two weeks post-treatment.
 The flushed appearance of the skin should dissipate within a few weeks post the TCA peel.
 Once the old skin has peeled, the new skin will be bright and glowing.

-Dr. Amato believes that excellent skin care compliments any surgical procedure prevents changes from aging and sun exposure and preserves the longevity of a more youthful appearance.
+Dr. Amato and Dr. Somogyi believe that excellent skin care compliments any surgical procedure prevents changes from aging and sun exposure and preserves the longevity of a more youthful appearance.
 An excellent sunblock and moisturizer is the foundation of skin care, but other anti-aging products such as anti-antioxidants and retinol can further enhance your appearance.
-Dr. Amato offers skin care products from Skin Ceuticals and Elta MD®, and also works closely with local dermatologists and med spas for a range of products and services.
+We offer skin care products from Skin Ceuticals and Elta MD®, and also works closely with local dermatologists and med spas for a range of products and services.

 Kybella®(deoxycholic acid) is a specialized injection is performed that reduces mild-moderate fat volume below the chin and upper neck to reduce a double chin and minimizes neck fullness.
 This is an office procedure that takes about an hour showing results in 1-2 weeks.
 Patients would come in for an initial complimentary consultation to see if they are a candidate for the procedure and discussion of the risks and benefits of the procedure.
 It is not recommended for patients who have had an infection in the treated area.
 Swelling, bruising, and redness typically occur for 2-5 days after the procedure.
 Optimal results reducing the fat cells may take more than one treatment, but the final outcome can be dramatic.